me-no-dev/ESP31B/README.md

 ### License and credits ###

-Most of the original source comes from the [ESP8266 Arduino Project](https://github.com/esp8266/Arduino) so hats off to @igrr, @Links2004, me and many others
+Most of the original source comes from the [ESP8266 Arduino Project](https://github.com/esp8266/Arduino) so hats off to @igrr, @Links2004, @me(no-dev) and many others

 Arduino IDE is developed and maintained by the Arduino team.
 The IDE is licensed under GPL.